jaymcgavren/jaymcgavren.github.io/_posts/2022-01-30-rails-checklist.md

 In the event an operation fails, the logs should contain the operation parameters to aid in troubleshooting.

+## Code Review

+Review the diff of your PR.
+What app features could break, and in what ways?

+Use your above analysis to test your own code.
+As you test, write up directions that will help QA or other devs to test as well.

 ## Merging

 Review your PR again and check your deployment plan.